Picture from picturestock.com

-First, let’s get this fact straight that there are NO AFNOR or ISO standards for “therapeutic grade” essential oils.
+First, let’s be clear there are absolutely NO standards for “therapeutic grade” essential oils.
 Some might claim there is, but that is simply not true.
-As Rabbi Google the internet will show you will find that the term is trademarked by a MLM essential oil companies.
-There are numerous articles by chemists, trained and certified aroma therapists explaining and re-educating the masses.
-See also NAHA.
-FOR MORE SAFETY GUIDELINES AND TIP SEE OUR “GENERAL SAFETY” PAGE
+As Rabbi Google via the internet search will show you will find the term is trademarked by a MLM essential oil company.

 The question as to whether or not our oils can be used internally, most always, comes from a MLM essential oil company customer, distributor or someone who has read their marketing materials.
-Again, the term, “therapeutic grade essential oil” is trademarked.
-I know, I was once an MLM distributor briefly before this millennia and I believed everything I was taught.
-After all, they have paid lawyers, chemists and marketing departments to back them up.
-However I have 12 years of experience in the perfumery business and even that has limits so some of their claims I knew were bogus which is why it was only brief time for me to be involved with that MLM company.
+Again, the term, “therapeutic grade essential oil” is trademarked so it it is best not use that term.
+Yup, I was once an MLM distributor briefly back in the day and I believed everything I was taught.
+After all, they have paid lawyers, chemists and marketing departments to back them up right?
+However I had years of experience in the perfumery business and even that for me has limits using terms “natural perfumes” when I knew forwell they were not it was all about marketing, so some of their claims I knew were bogus which is why it was only brief time for me to be involved with that MLM company.

 However, with the essential oil industry growing by leaps and bounds and much competition with great opportunity to take control of the market (perhaps motivated by greed), I believe the term began to be used as a legal loophole of misinformation and advertising hype and became deceptive.
 The problem is that many people who came from the MLM background and not directly into being a trained aroma-therapist, wanted to denote that our oils, too, were pure, undefiled and were worthy of the of adjective “therapeutic.”
 How else were they going to convey that to the shopping customer when reading catalogs and websites?

-MLM companies have recently in the last 15 years suggested that taking oils in gel capsules, but soon the capsule disappeared and now a drop or two in water can be ingested according to their marketing materials and resources.
-Do not get me started on the gel capsule source.
+MLM companies have recently in the last 10-15 years suggested that taking oils in gel capsules, but soon the capsule disappeared and now a drop or two in water can be ingested according to their marketing materials and resources.
+Do not get me started on the gel capsule source oy!
 This practice has proven to be completely unsafe.

 And by the way why pay 12 people for the oils?
 Cost can be kept lowered by buying from a small quality company, a company that works directly with the distillers and growers to bring the oils directly to the customer without the middle man.

 While some essential oils might be claimed to be generally considered safe to ingest in very tiny small quantities, you should never ingest any essential oil without medical supervision.
-If you are not a doctor with a medical degree then you cannot tell someone to ingest any oil for any reason.
+If you are not a doctor with a medical degree then you cannot tell someone to ingest any essential oil for any reason.
+As I said before I was also trained in French Aromatherapy and ingesting essential oil are apart of that training that I generally limit this to extreme cases.
 Even though essential oils are used in foodstuff, packaged foods, and even mentioned in many popular recipes, you never know how your body will react.
 Please be smart, and consult your medical physician first.
 Essential oils can and do interact with medications and can thin the blood which could be dangerous for someone who has a bleeding disorder or those taking blood thinner medications.
 See our extensive list here

 Copyright Design by Rivka Sari (c) 2004 Do not copy without permission